Burial Grounds Policy

 - A large, detailed, accurate site plan of the Third Haven property, with the gravesites superimposed on the site plan;

-- Additional maps of the burial ground, at different scales, showing gravesites;
+- Additional maps of the burial grounds, at different scales, showing gravesites;

 - "Display Survey.xlsx", an accurate burial grounds site map—with names assigned to all known gravesites, and a related list of names keyed to the gravesites;